-Development of this prototype will come with many challenges.
+Development of the PolyMorpher prototype will come with many challenges.
 It is important for the game to remain cohesive as it is being developed.
 It is also important for PolyMorpher to teach its lessons effectively without losing the interest of its players.

-4.3.2 Play Testing
+4.3.2 Play Testing for Effective Content